Get

 Expected Outcomes

-If you hire a professional trainer and follow their instructions consistently, most unwanted dog behaviors can be stopped or greatly diminished.
-The most important thing to remember is that there is likely a cause for the dog’s behavior, often rooted in fear, anxiety, or boredom.
-Addressing these issues is a critical component of corrective training.
+If you hire a professional trainer and follow their instructions consistently, most unwanted dog behaviors can be improved or reduced, although some behaviors may require long-term management.
+The most important thing to remember is that there is often an underlying cause for the dog’s behavior, which may include fear, anxiety, frustration, lack of appropriate enrichment, medical conditions, pain, or learned experiences.
+Addressing these issues is a critical component of behavioral modification.
 As long as you are willing to put in the time, work, and patience, you will be rewarded with a happier and better-behaved companion.

 dogster face divider